null

 One common concern among cloth diaper users is detergent buildup.

-Modern detergents are typically more concentrated and designed to rinse away efficiently during a proper wash routine.
+Modern detergents are designed to rinse away effectively during a proper wash routine.
+What many people describe as buildup is often caused by:

 • insufficient detergent

-• loads that are too small
+• washer loads that are too small

 • inadequate wash cycles